MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 - **2024Q1** Be ready with adjustments needed for your integration for the Facade period.
 We recommend for Finnish merchants and partners to be ready till 2024.01.01.

-- **2024Q1** We finally launch Nordic Wallet Launch in Finland 🇫🇮 and then Denmark 🇩🇰
+- **2024Q1** We finally launch Nordic Wallet Launch in Finland on 23rdof january 🇫🇮 and then Denmark March 12th🇩🇰
   - **January 23rd** we will launch the new platform in **Finland** and migrate all Finnish merchants.
   - **March 12th** we will launch the new platform in **Denmark** and migrate all Danish merchants.